Important COVID-19 travel guidance

 Although most visits to Tanzania are trouble-free, violent and armed crime is increasing.
-The British High Commission continues to receive several reports each month of British nationals who are the victims of mugging and bag snatching (especially by passing cars or motorbikes) and armed robbery and burglary have increased throughout the country.
-In December 2016, a European family were robbed at gun point and their campsite guard killed at south Beach, 20km southeast of Dar es Salaam.
-In Dar es Salaam, British tourists have been kidnapped, robbed and forced with the threat of violence to withdraw cash from ATMs and arrange cash transfers up to £5,000 through Western Union after being befriended by strangers or using unlicensed taxis.
+The British High Commission continues to receive regular reports of British nationals who are the victims of mugging and bag snatching (especially by passing cars or motorbikes) and armed robbery and burglary have increased throughout the country.
+In December 2016, a European family was robbed at gun point and their campsite guard killed at South Beach, 20km southeast of Dar es Salaam.
+In Dar es Salaam, tourists have been kidnapped, assaulted, robbed and forced with the threat of violence to withdraw cash from ATMs and arrange cash transfers of up to £5,000 through Western Union after being befriended by strangers or using unlicensed taxis.

 Walk as far away from the road as possible and avoid walking and cycling at night.
 If you need to walk alongside the road, walk towards the traffic.
 Avoid carrying large amounts of cash or other valuables including expensive jewellery or watches.
-Leave your passport in the hotel safe and carry a photocopy for ID.
-If you’re attacked, don’t resist.
+Leave your passport in the hotel safe and carry a photocopy for ID at all times.
+If you’re attacked, do not resist.
 If you carry a bag, it is safer to hold it loosely by the handle or hanging off your shoulder rather than by securing the strap across your chest.
 Both pedestrians and cyclists have been targeted by bag thieves.
 Do not accept lifts from strangers or individuals offering to procure a licensed taxi on your behalf.
 Do not use unlicensed taxis.
 Where possible, you should arrange a taxi through a reputable establishment, for example a hotel, and you should always ask to see the driver’s ID.
 App-based taxi services are not reliable.
 Avoid walking and exercising alone, particularly in isolated areas and on beaches.

-Take particular care in places frequented by tourists.
-In Dar es Salaam, tourists have been targeted in the city centre, at Ubungo bus station, the Masaki/Oysterbay peninsula area, particularly at Coco Beach and along Toure Drive.
-On Zanzibar incidents have taken place in Stone Town and at hotels and on popular tourist beaches.
+Take particular care in places frequented by tourists and expatriate residents.
+In Dar es Salaam, tourists and residents have been targeted in the city centre, at Ubungo bus station, the Masaki/Oysterbay peninsula area, particularly at Coco Beach and along Toure Drive.
+On Zanzibar incidents have taken place in Stone Town and at hotels and on popular tourist beaches throughout the island.